Somewhere (song): Pet Shop Boys version

 "Somewhere" was released as a single by English synth-pop duo Pet Shop Boys on June 23, 1997, to promote their "Somewhere" residency at the Savoy Theatre in London, which was named after the song, and to promote a repackage of Bilingual.

-The single was another top-10 entry for the group, peaking at number 9 on the UK Singles Chart.
-The single also reached number 25 on the Billboards Bubbling Under Hot 100 Singles chart and number 19 on the US Hot Dance Club Play chart.
-In the United States, the song was released as a double A-side with "A Red Letter Day".
+The single was another top-10 entry for the group, peaking at number nine on the UK Singles Chart.
+In the United States, where the song was released as a double A-side with "A Red Letter Day", the single reached number 25 on the Billboard Bubbling Under Hot 100 Singles chart and number 19 on the Billboard Dance Club Play chart.

 The Pet Shop Boys' version also uses elements of two other West Side Story songs, "One Hand, One Heart" and "I Feel Pretty", and includes a sample of dialogue from the 1993 film Menace II Society.
 The extended mix features lyrics from "One Hand, One Heart" spoken by Chris Lowe.

 Critical reception

-Barry Walters for The Advocate said Pet Shop Boys "do for this West Side Story standard what k.d. lang did for “Secret Love” in The Celluloid Closet — put a showbiz classic in the queer context it always deserved."
-Larry Flick from Billboard wrote, "In a perfect world, this wistful disco cover of the classic song (...) would meet with open arms at pop radio.
+Barry Walters for The Advocate said Pet Shop Boys "do for this West Side Story standard what k.d. lang did for 'Secret Love' in The Celluloid Closet – put a showbiz classic in the queer context it always deserved."
+Larry Flick from Billboard magazine wrote, "In a perfect world, this wistful disco cover of the classic song [...] would meet with open arms at pop radio.
 But, alas, narrow programming minds and even tighter playlist space will probably limit this single to the clubs—which is not necessarily a sad fate.
 Partners Neil Tennant and Chris Lowe dress the song in vibrant trance/NRG keyboards and plucky beats."
 He added, "Also quite nice is a stately orchestral version that allows Tennant to be at his melodramatic best."

 British magazine Music Week rated the song three out of five, noting Tennant's "emotionally controlled vocals and a thumping techno pop beat".
 They also concluded, "But despite its high drama, this is too overblown, even by PSB standards."
-Editor Alan Jones felt that the duo "turns it from an emotional tour-de-force into a camp disco celebration, where its subleties are completely lost.
+Music Week editor Alan Jones felt that the duo "turns it from an emotional tour-de-force into a camp disco celebration, where its subleties are completely lost.
 Working with such a melodic and powerful song they can't help but succeed, however."
 David Sinclair from The Times viewed it as a "questionable disco version" of the West Side Story standard.